 - Offer a comfortable working height for women

 - Serve as a table for families to eat together on cold mornings

 - Often provide the only source of heat in the home

 - Are manufactured in Guatemala, by Guatemalans, using local materials

 Each stove costs $180.
 The recipient family must invest $40 of their own money, with a U.S. donor contributing the remaining $140.
 (Because they spend so much less on firewood, women recoup their $40 investment in just four months.)
 Right now, this is the most popular product offered, with nearly 200 women on the waiting list.
 To purchase a stove with one of these women, simply use this Order Form.

 (Recipient pays $40, Donor pays $140)

-Working with our partners AJPU, stoves are delivered and installed in local communities, and are monitored on a regular basis to be sure they are functioning correctly.
+AJPU delivers and installs the stoves in local communities, and stoves are monitored on a regular basis to be sure they are functioning correctly.
 Any issues are quickly remedied and offer insight into design improvement.